MicroEJ/docs/VEEPortingGuide/uiBRS.rst

      - .. image:: images/ui_brs2.png
      - .. image:: images/ui_brs4.png

-This refreshing avoids running again all drawings algorithms (and layout) to fill the back buffer (here: the entire background, the "A" background and the "A").
+This refreshing avoids running again all drawings algorithms (and layout) to fill the back buffer (here: the entire background, the "A" green background and the "A").
 Without this refreshing, the display will show the incomplete frame *Draw "B"*:

 .. list-table:: Missing Refresh